versnow/ArduinoPiezoCanoninD/README.md

-# ArduinoPiezoCanoninD
+# Play Canon in D on a Piezoelectric Buzzer!
-Play Canon in D on your Piezo buzzer
+440 Hz and 442 Hz options to choose from!